Website Wireframing Template

-You can create a website wireframe with our template and customize it to your needs.
-As mentioned previously, there are four essential steps when creating a website wireframe: - Set your goals based on your UX and UI research - Design your user flow and add content early on, if possible - Annotate on your website wireframe to explain your template - Prototype, test, and iterate
+You can create a website wireframe with our ready-made template and customize it to your needs.
+When creating a website wireframe, there are four essential steps: set your website wireframe goals, design user flow, iterate and prototype, and test.
+Set your goals based on your UX and UI research, then design your user flow and add content early on, if possible.
+Afterward, annotate on your website wireframe to explain your template to your teammates or stakeholders, then prototype, test, and iterate.

 What does a wireframe look like?

 The website wireframe often contains some design elements as placeholders, so designers at this stage can focus on the layout and page structure rather than the visual aspect of design.
 Most website wireframes also include a color palette.

 It would be best to make the website wireframe early in the design process since it's a cheap and straightforward way to start working on visuals and is easily changeable.
 The initial website wireframe template is more about the layout itself; designs and content come later in the wireframing process.